ShokoLocoMocco/tech-notes/datasets.md

 <br>

-Disclaimer: This is a randomly formatted personal list (may include duplicates) and appears to be entirely US centered (especially of NYC), but you may get the idea.
+Disclaimer: This is a randomly formatted personal list (may include duplicates, being organized accordingly) and appears to be entirely US centered (especially of NYC), but you may get the idea.
 Your local communities/governments should have similar open datasets.
 Good luck with your data journey!

 <br>